-The Development Management Archaeologist (DMA) at the Clwyd-Powys Archaeological Trust (CPAT) recommended that a planning condition be imposed upon the proposed development as it is located in an area of high archaeological potential related to the former alignment of Wats Dyke.
-The trench is designed to cut across the north-south predicted alignment of Wat's Dyke in this plot so that the archaeology can be revealed within a vertical profile and recorded.
-The true alignment of the dyke within the plot is not known and is a best guess based on known alignments further north and south in the village where earthworks survive at the surface.
-The Wats Dyke alignment may extend further into the footprint of the extension or it may lie entirely east of it, but the only way to confirm this is with an exploratory trench along the line of the foundation trench.
+The DMA at CPAT recommended that the planning condition be imposed upon the development as it was located in an area of high archaeological potential related to the former alignment of Wats Dyke.
+The trench was designed to cut across the north-south predicted alignment of Wat's Dyke in this plot so that the archaeology might be revealed within a vertical profile and recorded - which was successful.
+Initially the true alignment of the dyke within the plot was not known and this was a form of prospection based on the known alignments of the Dyke further north and south of the village where earthworks survive at ground level.
+It was anticipated that the Wat's Dyke alignment may well extend further into the footprint of the extension and this was confirmed by the evaluation trench which was placed along the line of the northern most foundation trench.